WhoAteDaCake/SOF/main.md

 Mail is collected and placed to a shared space

 > Our client needs a shared space which users have access to and can sort the mail that was directed to the house or to a specific user.
-Also directed mail can not be open by anyone else than the specified receiver.
+Also directed mail can not be open by anyone else than the specified receiver, which means the system needs an authentication system

 Mail is sorted and spam is gotten rid of